 Overview of Scrum Values

 Scrum is a very popular and widely used methodology used for agile product development or agile software development.
-Scrum is focussed on the association, functioning software, team anticipation, and the flexibility to adapt to emerging project or organization requirements.
+Scrum is focused on the association, functioning software, team anticipation, and the flexibility to adapt to emerging project or organization requirements.
 Scrum is an agile method or framework for implementing the agile software development life cycle.
 Scrum is based on team anticipation and alliance of the cross-functional teams involved in the project management.
-In scum agile methodology the scrum development team is the boss as the team knows the best way to deploy the product development and to deliver the best.
+In scum agile methodology, the scrum development team is the boss as the team knows the best way to deploy the product development and to deliver the best.
 In this topic, we are going to learn about Scrum Values.

-Scrum development begins with the initial sprint planning where the agile team members identify the requirements and tasks they can commit to and then develop or create a sprint backlog which is nothing but a detailed list of the tasks to be performed during the sprint execution.
-A sprint lasts for 2-3 weeks and there is a scrum meeting on each day of the sprint to track and monitor the project progress.
-The product prototype or the functionalities of the product is tested and the prototype is released to collect feedback from the customers and the stakeholders for the improvement actions.
+Scrum development begins with the initial sprint planning, where the agile team members identify the requirements and tasks they can commit to and then develop or create a sprint backlog which is nothing but a detailed list of the tasks to be performed during the sprint execution.
+A sprint lasts for 2-3 weeks, and there is a scrum meeting on each day of the sprint to track and monitor the project progress.
+The product prototype or the functionalities of the product is tested, and the prototype is released to collect feedback from the customers and the stakeholders for the improvement actions.
 The improvement actions are implemented in the next sprint.

-The agile product development comprises of two specific roles of the scrum teams including:
+The agile product development comprises of two specific roles of the scrum teams, including:

-1. Scrum Master: A scrum master is the top-dog of any organization.
+1. Scrum Master: A scrum master is the top dog of any organization.
 A scrum master is the project manager who outlines the entire project and guides the agile team.
 They supervise the daily activities of the project, mentor the team and tracks and monitors the progress of the project.
 A scrum master is the one who decides the project deadline and eradicated any obstruction in the way of project implementation.

-2. Product Owner: The product owner is the stakeholder or the client and the product owner is the most important role as the client has the vision and shares that vision of the end product with the team.
+2. Product Owner: The product owner is the stakeholder or the client, and the product owner is the most important role as the client has the vision and shares that vision of the end product with the team.
 The stakeholders are constantly updated with the progress of the project so that the product can be reviewed at the end of every phase.
 The stakeholder and the scrum master together prioritize the work.